 Whatever the reasons for children taking on the role of class clown, their behaviour should not be ignored.
 Try to generate some alternative strategies.
 For example if the clowning is a cover for fears of failure, the teacher might be able to provide or arrange for instructional support.
 It is important to work with the school on this and if necessary, seek out some external support as well, such as a tutor or psychologist.

-Recently my son has been complaining of being “unable to focus”.
-He has grown quite a bit and I am worried his medication will need to increase – which will be VERY upsetting to him because he actually wants to come off medication.
+Recently my son has been complaining that he “can’t focus”.
+He has grown quite a bit and I am worried his medication will need to increase – which will be VERY upsetting to him because he actually wants to stop it.
 What should I do?

-It might be a good idea to work on your son’s concentration first, to see if you can improve his focus.
+It might also be a good idea to work on your son’s concentration , to see if you can improve his focus.
 His inability to focus may or may not be related to the dose of his medication.
 However, it could also quite possibly be related to more seizure-like activity happening in the brain (with no outward signs of seizures) because his dose is too low for his increased body weight.

-As with all medicines, antiepileptic drugs have many possible side effects.
-Side effects often happen when you start taking a new antiepileptic drug, or if the dose is too high for you.

-Epilepsy and anti-epileptic drugs can cause or make memory problems worse, particularly if the dose is too high.
-Lowering the dose or changing to a different antiepileptic drug may help.
+Epilepsy and antiseizure medication can cause or make memory problems worse, particularly if the dose is too high.
+Lowering the dose or changing to a different antiseizure medication may help.